Effects of Onset of Phase Transition on Binary Neutron Star Mergers: Introduction

-Earth-based experiments and particle theory calculations fail in this regard; however, neutron star (NS) astrophysics comes to the forefront.
-NSs are very dense objects with a mass of few solar masses (most NS mass lies between $1.2\sim1.8~M_\odot$~\cite{Valentim_2011}) and a radius of $\sim10$ km.
+Earth-based experiments and theoretical calculations fail in this regard; however, neutron star (NS) astrophysics comes to the forefront.
+NSs are very dense objects with a mass of few solar masses (most NS mass lies between $1.2\sim1.8~M_\odot$~\citep{Valentim_2011}) and a radius of $\sim10$ km.
 Therefore, at the centre of such stars, the density is expected to reach a few times that of nuclear density, which is considered an ideal condition where the PT can take place.
-However, the task is not easy, as the interior of the NSs are not directly visible to us.
+There had been several works which made an attempt to understand the PT process and its feasibility in isolated NSs \citep{Glendenning_1992,Alford_2001,Alford_2005,Benic_2015,Annala_2020,olinto_1987,Bhattacharyya_2006,Bhattacharyya_2007, Drago_2007, Prasad_2018, Prasad_2020,Baldo_2003,Blaschke_2009,Dexheimer_2010,Orsaria_2014,Ferreira_2020,Han_2020, Prasad_2022, Mallick_2021}.
+However, verifying such inferences observationally is challenging, as the interior of the NS is not directly visible to us.
 The detectors can only observe the surface and various emissions from the surface.
-Presently, the mass of the NS can be measured with high accuracy \cite{Cromartie_2020}, and its radius with improved accuracy up to a few hundreds of meters \cite{Miller_2019,Riley_2019}.
+Presently, the mass of the NS can be measured with high accuracy \citep{Cromartie_2020}, and its radius with improved accuracy up to a few hundreds of meters \citep{Miller_2019,Riley_2019}.
 Earlier, this was insufficient to constrain the properties of matter (known as the equation of state (EoS)); however, the discovery of a few massive NSs in the last decade has changed the picture entirely.